bekzodu/Project-with-no-name/DailyProgress.md

 - Started project planning for the website
 - Designed the front end draft
 - Started working on the website, expected to be completed on 08/01

+# Day 4 Progress Report
+## (Emre):

+## (Bekzod):
+- Worked on designing the front end on figma
+- Finilazed logo concept and color palets
+- Did research on adding possible interactivity for the website